 If you are handy around the house, you will usually have a few essential tools, and be able to fix minor leaks on your own, by replacing the O-rings, washers, or other small parts.
 However, you should enlist professional plumbing services if:

 - You do not want to attempt DIY plumbing projects or tackle the leaks on your own

 - The leak persists after trying minor fixes on your own

-- You want to prevent costly repairs by investing in thorough inspections and regular maintenance of your home’s pipes, drains, and appliances
+- You want to prevent costly repairs by investing in thorough inspections and regular maintenance our home’s pipes, drains, and appliances

 Professional plumbers come with fully-stocked service vehicles and have access to the best diagnostic equipment.
 They can check your home’s plumbing, give you in-depth assessments, and carry out routine cleaning and maintenance, as well as fix any problems that are causing your water bills to soar.
 Prevent mold growth, save water, and enjoy a stress-free home with timely and regular plumbing inspections and repairs.